cnsoft/cocos2d-kamcord-ios/README.md

 ## Examples

+The `Examples` directory has some fully functional examples of how to use Kamcord in your application.
+You will recognize these as test apps that come bundled with Cocos2D.
+Right now, there are four tests that have been ported over to `cocos2d-kamcord`:

+- ParticlesTest
+- RenderTextureTest
+- RotateWorldTest
+- SceneTest

+### RenderTextureTest

-The `Examples` directory has a fully functional example of how to use Kamcord in your application.
-It is a slightly modified version of `RenderTextureTest` from the cocos2d test suite.
-When the app launches, there are two buttons on the top right of the screen you can press to start and stop video recording.
+When this app launches, there are two buttons on the top right of the screen you can press to start and stop video recording.
+Play around by pressing `Start Recording`, doing some drawing or flipping between different tests, and then press `Stop Recording`.
+The Kamcord dialog should pop up and you'll be able to replay your previous actions as well as share it online.

 Below are all of the code integration points.
 We bold the lines we added to make Kamcord work.
 First, we do some initialization: